themorajr/ms-reward-bot/README.md

 # Bing Search Extension for MS Rewards

-This is a simple extension for Bing search that automates the process of earning MS Rewards by searching random text on Bing.
-It runs the search 30 times in a row, which is the daily limit for earning MS Rewards points.
+This is a straightforward browser extension designed for Bing searches, streamlining the process of earning Microsoft Rewards points.
+The extension automates the search of random text on Bing, reaching the daily limit of 30 searches to maximize MS Rewards points.

+## Compatibility
-This extension works on Chrome and Edge browsers.
+The extension is compatible with both Chrome and Edge browsers.

 ## Installation

 1. Clone or download this repository to your local machine.
-2. Open the "Extensions" page in your browser by typing `chrome://extensions/` in Chrome or `edge://extensions/` in Edge.
-Make sure the "Developer mode" is turned on.
+2. Open the "Extensions" page in your browser by typing chrome://extensions/ for Chrome or edge://extensions/ for Edge.
+Ensure that "Developer mode" is enabled.
-3. Click on the "Load unpacked" button and select the directory where the downloaded extension is placed.
+3. Click on the "Load unpacked" button and select the directory where the downloaded extension is located.

 ## Usage